 Quinoa Salad with Roasted Zucchini, Almonds and Feta

-You could make a meal of this dish: caramelized zucchini, crunchy almonds, salty cheese and hearty quinoa, all dressed in honey-basil vinaigrette.
-The recipe comes from Little Eater, in Columbus, Ohio.
+Caramelized zucchini, crunchy almonds, salty cheese and hearty quinoa come dressed in honey-basil vinaigrette.
+The recipe comes from Columbus, Ohio, chef Cara Mangini.

 Snap Pea Succotash with Basil and Cumin